nus-cs2113-AY2021S1/tp/docs/UserGuide.md

  Example of usage:

- If your are going to watch the third season of a show named friends, you can input `season friends 3`.
+ If your are going to watch the third season of a show named Friends, you can input `season Friends 3`.

  Input: